lextm/blog/_posts/2006/2006-6-5-news-no-more-walkpace-versions-nixnewner-is-coming-soon.md

 Some features added to this version NixNewNer RC 1 are

 1. Plus Manager GUI is updated.
-Use TreeView instead of ListView.
+Use `TreeView` instead of `ListView`.
 1. AutoCompletion is tuned again and adds some XML tag support in C#.

 Stay tuned.